homebysix/recipe-robot/README.md

 ## Python Script Usage

-If you prefer to use the command-line version of Recipe Robot, just install the latest version of Recipe Robot in your Applications folder, open Terminal, and type:
+Recipe Robot's Mac app is designed to be easy to use, but it's the Python script that contains the real horsepower.
+To use it, just install the latest version of Recipe Robot in your Applications folder, open Terminal, and type:

 ```
 /Applications/Recipe\ Robot.app/Contents/Resources/scripts/recipe-robot <input>